thinkocapo/breakpad-tools/README.md

 ------------------------------------------------------------------------------------------------------
-TODO: Makefile?
-Where mention that you need `sentry-cli`?
+TODO: mention that you need `sentry-cli`?
 Show output of curl -x Post (uploading the minidump)?
 TODO: `make all` is failing:
 ```
 ➜  macos git:(master) pwd